 The following statement can be attributed to Lung Foundation Australia Chief Executive Officer Mark Brooke.

 Lung cancer is often diagnosed too late when treatment options are limited, contributing to an extremely low 20% 5-year survival rate.
-Research conducted for Lung Foundation Australia by PwC shows that a screening program would increase this survivorship to 91%.
+Screening will lead to earlier diagnosis, ultimately providing greater treatment options for patients and a higher likelihood of survival.

-Over the last three years a significant amount of work has gone into assessing suitability of a lung cancer screening program, which was ultimately recommended by Cancer Australia, and even an investment of $6.9m in the previous budget.
-Cancer Australia’s report found that not only would the program save over 12,000 lives in the first 10 years, it would also reduce the financial burden to the health system associated with lung cancer in the long term.
+The Cancer Australia report found that not only will the program save over 12,000 lives in the first 10 years, it will also reduce the financial burden to the health system associated with lung cancer in the long term.